teddygroves/bibat/README.md

 ### Adding a partially pooled intercept effect for a categorical variable

 You might like to write a new statistical model including a term capturing the effect of a cat's hat type on its measurement.
-There are five types - "bowler", "trucker", "beanie", "stetson" and "wizard" - and you don't think they naturally fit on a cardinal or even ordinal scale.
+There are five hat types and you don't think they naturally fit on a cardinal or even ordinal scale: a nice option is to add a partially-pooled intercept parameter to the model.

 The first step is to write a Stan program `src/stan/model_cats_hats.stan` including the effect.
 This can be done by adding the following lines to the packaged program `model.stan`.